xlladdins/xll/docs/Excel4MacrosA-D.md

 | 19            | Group box                              |
 | 20            | Drop down list box                     |

-Ref1    is a reference to the cell from which the upper-left corner of the object is drawn, or from which the upper-left corner of the object's bounding rectangle is defined.
+Ref1&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell from which the upper-left corner of the object is drawn, or from which the upper-left corner of the object's bounding rectangle is defined.

-X\_offset1    is the horizontal distance from the upper-left corner of ref1 to the upper-left corner of the object or to the upper-left corner of the object's bounding rectangle.
+X\_offset1&nbsp;&nbsp;&nbsp;&nbsp;is the horizontal distance from the upper-left corner of ref1 to the upper-left corner of the object or to the upper-left corner of the object's bounding rectangle.
 X\_offset1 is measured in points.
 A point is 1/72nd of an inch.
 If x\_offset1 is omitted, it is assumed to be 0.

-Y\_offset1    is the vertical distance from the upper-left corner of ref1 to the upper-left corner of the object or to the upper-left corner of the object's bounding rectangle.
+Y\_offset1&nbsp;&nbsp;&nbsp;&nbsp;is the vertical distance from the upper-left corner of ref1 to the upper-left corner of the object or to the upper-left corner of the object's bounding rectangle.
 Y\_offset1 is measured in points.
 If y\_offset1 is omitted, it is assumed to be 0.

-Ref2    is a reference to the cell from which the lower-right corner of the object is drawn, or from which the lower-right corner of the object's bounding rectangle is defined.
+Ref2&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the cell from which the lower-right corner of the object is drawn, or from which the lower-right corner of the object's bounding rectangle is defined.

-X\_offset2    is the horizontal distance from the upper-left corner of ref2 to the lower-right corner of the object or to the lower-right corner of the object's bounding rectangle.
+X\_offset2&nbsp;&nbsp;&nbsp;&nbsp;is the horizontal distance from the upper-left corner of ref2 to the lower-right corner of the object or to the lower-right corner of the object's bounding rectangle.
 X\_offset2 is measured in points.
 If x\_offset2 is omitted, it is assumed to be 0.

-Y\_offset2    is the vertical distance from the upper-left corner of ref2 to the lower-right corner of the object or to the lower-right corner of the object's bounding rectangle.
+Y\_offset2&nbsp;&nbsp;&nbsp;&nbsp;is the vertical distance from the upper-left corner of ref2 to the lower-right corner of the object or to the lower-right corner of the object's bounding rectangle.
 Y\_offset2 is measured in points.
 If y\_offset2 is omitted, it is assumed to be 0.

-Text    specifies the text that appears in a text box or button.
+Text&nbsp;&nbsp;&nbsp;&nbsp;specifies the text that appears in a text box or button.
 If text is omitted for a button, the button is named "Button n", where n is a number.
 If obj\_type is not 6 or 7, text is ignored.

-Fill    is a logical value specifying whether the object is filled or transparent.
-If fill is TRUE, the object is filled; if FALSE, the object is transparent; if omitted, the object is filled with an applicable pattern for the object being created.
+Fill&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying whether the object is filled or transparent.
+If fill is TRUE, the object is filled;
+if FALSE, the object is transparent; if omitted, the object is filled with an applicable pattern for the object being created.

-Array    is an n by 2 array of values, or a reference to a range of cells containing values, that indicate the position of each vertex in a polygon, relative to the upper-left corner of the polygon's bounding rectangle.
+Array&nbsp;&nbsp;&nbsp;&nbsp;is an n by 2 array of values, or a reference to a range of cells containing values, that indicate the position of each vertex in a polygon, relative to the upper-left corner of the polygon's bounding rectangle.

   - > A vertex is a point that is defined by a pair of coordinates in
     > one row of array.